 Atlanta Bar Association

-- Lead trial counsel in a successful action to strike down an unconstitutional moratorium on the issuance of building permits.
+- Lead counsel in a successful constitutional challenge to a city’s moratorium on the issuance of building permits.

-- Lead trial counsel for a businessman seeking to recover his ownership interest in a consulting business, which resulted in significant punitive damages and an award of attorneys’ fees.
+- Lead trial counsel for a businessman seeking to recover his ownership interesting a consulting business, which resulted in significant punitive damages and attorneys’ fees awards.

 - Won dismissal of a State Ethics Commission proceeding against a sitting superior court judge.